AIGAdc/dcdesignweek.org/_events-dcdw/designing-with-archival-images-carnegie-library-part-1.markdown

 **But wait, there’s more!
 Participants will become registered library patrons, have hands-on exposure to a selection of original artifacts, and following the workshop, will receive their choice of a set of royalty-free digital assets for use in creative works  ($125 value) 🤑.**

 PS.
-Immediately following this event, [join Rachel Orr in a hands-on workshop in the main atrium at Apple (downstairs)](https://www.dcdesignweek.org/events/workshop-designlab-with-rachel-orr-carnegie-library-pt-2/), where she will be leading a live-collaging demonstration using artifacts from the Historical Society of Washington, D.C.
+Immediately following this event, [join Rachel Orr in a hands-on workshop in the main atrium at Apple (downstairs)](https://www.dcdesignweek.org/events/workshop-designlab-with-rachel-orr-carnegie-library-pt-2/){:target="_blank" rel="noopener"}, where she will be leading a live-collaging demonstration using artifacts from the Historical Society of Washington, D.C.

 Please refrain from bringing any food or beverages to this event – sorry, no snacks in the library!